dotnet/docs-maui/docs/essentials/orientation-sensor.md

 ---
-title: "Xamarin.Essentials: OrientationSensor"
+title: "OrientationSensor"
-description: "The OrientationSensor class lets you monitor the orientation of a device in three-dimensional space."
+description: "The OrientationSensor class lets you monitor the orientation of a device in three-dimensional space." ms.date: 11/04/2018
-author: jamesmontemagno
-ms.author: jamont
-ms.date: 11/04/2018
-no-loc: [Xamarin.Forms, Xamarin.Essentials]
+no-loc: ["Microsoft.Maui", "Microsoft.Maui.Essentials"]
 ---
-# Xamarin.Essentials: OrientationSensor
+# OrientationSensor

-The **OrientationSensor** class lets you monitor the orientation of a device in three dimensional space.
+The `OrientationSensor` class lets you monitor the orientation of a device in three dimensional space.

 > [!NOTE]
 > This class is for determining the orientation of a device in 3D space.
 If you need to determine if the device's video display is in portrait or landscape mode, use the `Orientation` property of the `ScreenMetrics` object available from the [`DeviceDisplay`](device-display.md) class.